 Studies show that newly diagnosed cancer patients rate their quality of care higher and report fewer problems if they receive support from a patient navigator.
-This is why Mary Bird Perkins, in conjunction with its hospital partners (Our Lady of the Lake Regional Medical Center and Terrebonne General Health System), offers navigation services at no cost for patients diagnosed with cancer.
+This is why Mary Bird Perkins, in conjunction with its hospital partners, offers navigation services at no cost for patients diagnosed with cancer.

 Our patient navigator helps to make sure patients and their families have all the information they need to make the most informed and timely decisions about their treatment plan.
 In addition to easing concerns, answering questions, coordinating care and arranging transportation, patient navigators also schedule consultations with patient support services and specialists as needed.
 Patient navigation services are made possible by the generosity of the community.